shift-org/shift-docs/site/content/pages/ladds-500.md

 > It's spring, let's do something stupid.

 The Ladd's 500 is annual event.
-It takes place each April, the day after that month's [Midnight Mystery Ride](/pages/mmr/).
+It takes place on the Saturday after the second Friday in April (i.e. the day after the April [Midnight Mystery Ride](/pages/mmr/)).
 Check the [calendar](/calendar/) to find details on the latest event!

 ## Contact